elizobo/LR_tutorial/index.md

    <img src="{{ site.baseurl }}/images/actualbeta.png" alt="drawing" width="60%">
 </p>

 -   __Beta__ : A beta distribution also describes the outcome of several Bernoulli trials but as a probability of having '1' as an outcome, given the number of '1' and '0' outcomes from X number of trials.
-As the number of Bernoulli trials increases the beta distribution will change from a straight line to an increasingly arched bell shape.
+As the number of Bernoulli trials increases the beta distribution will form an increasingly arched bell shape.
 <p align="center">
    <img src="{{ site.baseurl }}/images/PDF-graph.png" alt="drawing" width="50%">
 </p>

-Binomial logistic regression is a type of Generalised Linear Model.
-If you have time and are interested here are some questions you aren't asking yourself but may make this whole concept clearer.
-If you aren't curious about the ins and outs, trot blindly on to the practical stuff.
+Binomial logistic regression is a type of Generalised Linear Model (GLM).
+You can always give yourself a refresher on GLMs with this Coding Club tutorial.
+If you have time and are interested below are some questions which although you aren't asking yourself, may make the whole binomial logistic regression concept a bit clearer for the tutorial ahead.
+If you aren't curious about the ins and outs, trot blindly past these questions on to the practical stuff.

 <p align="center">
    <img src="{{ site.baseurl }}/images/logit.png" alt="drawing" width="80%">